 - Applicants may be required to be interviewed at the discretion of the Scholarship Committee.

-- Applicants must return the completed application form to the sponsoring Fair Secretary by May 15 of the given year.
+- Applicants must return the completed application form to the sponsoring Fair Secretary or Adult 4-H Representative by June 15 (deadline extended for 2020) of the given year.

-- The sponsoring Fair Secretary is to forward screened and signed applications to the Chair of the Scholarship Committee by May 30 of that given year.
+- The sponsoring Fair Secretary/Adult 4-H Representative is to forward screened and signed applications to the Chair of the Scholarship Committee by June 30 of that given year.
 (Address is at the bottom of the last page).
 IMPORTANT: Member fairs should submit ALL qualified applications for consideration by the Scholarship Committee.

 - Scholarship recipients will be notified of their award prior to July 1 of that given year.